divykumar16/odoo_demo_coderscout/README.md

     ```
 ## Step 4: Configure IDE

-You need to update your IDE configuration with the following:
+You need to update your IDE (PyCharm) configuration with the following:

 1. **Odoo executable path**: Set it to `/customModule/odoo/odoo-bin`.
 2. **Script parameter**: Add the parameter `-c /customModule/conf/odoo.conf` to point to your configuration file.